Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

 \subsubsection{Constraints on $M_{h}$}

-The combined experimental measurements of the Higgs mass by ATLAS and CMS \cite{Aad:2015zhl} allow for a window of $124.4-125.8$ GeV at $3\sigma$.
-Further, it should be noted that the available calculation of Higgs mass in pMSSM is not exact and it does not consider corrections beyond 2-loop + NNLL ~\cite{Heinemeyer:1998yj,Heinemeyer:1998np,Degrassi:2002fi,Frank:2006yh,Heinemeyer:2007aq,Borowka:2015ura} in FeynHiggs 2.12.0.
-In addition to this, uncertainty in the top-quark mass determination invokes theoretical error in the Higgs mass calculation in MSSM.
-Considering this, we allow additional $\pm 2$ GeV uncertainty in the Higgs mass to account for these theoretical uncertainties.
-Hence, the conservative Higgs mass range considered in the analysis is $122.4-127.8$ GeV.
+The combined experimental measurements of Higgs mass by ATLAS and CMS \cite{Aad:2015zhl} allow for a window of $124.4-125.8$ GeV at $3\sigma$.
+The available calculation of the Higgs mass in pMSSM is not exact.
+FeynHiggs 2.12.0 provides dominant 2-loop corrections and partial NNLL resummation \cite{Heinemeyer:1998yj,Heinemeyer:1998np,Degrassi:2002fi,Frank:2006yh,Heinemeyer:2007aq, Borowka:2015ura,Allanach:2004rh} for the Higgs mass calculation in MSSM.
+To account for these uncertainties in the Higgs mass calculation, we allow a $\pm 3$ GeV uncertainty in the Higgs mass.
+Hence, the Higgs mass range considered in the present analysis is $122-128$ GeV~\cite{Allanach:2004rh}.